A brilliant idea

 Microbending

-An optical fiber has a glass core surrounded by a cladding of lower refractive index.
-Light traveling inside the core cannot enter the cladding but rather is reflected without any loss.
-However, guiding light over long distances in this manner requires the fiber to be even-shaped and straight and the refractive index to be very uniform.
-Stressing the fiber at one point not only causes a kink but also creates changes in the refractive index, thus severely violating both these requirements.
-Light then escapes from the fiber core.
-This loss can be measured as a decrease in the optical power arriving at the fiber’s end.
-This is the principle used inside of Sensor Line’s fiber optic sensors.
-Unlike other fiber optical sensing principles, it does not require a specially treated fiber or any additional optical components.
+An optical fibre consists of a glass core surrounded by a cladding with a lower refractive index.
+Light travelling through the core cannot penetrate the cladding but is instead reflected without any loss.
+However, in order to transmit light over long distances in this way, the fibre must have a uniform shape, run straight and have a very consistent refractive index.
+If the fibre is subjected to stress at any point, this not only causes microscopic deviations along the fibre axis but also leads to changes in the refractive index, thereby significantly compromising both requirements.
+The light can then escape from the fibre core.
+This loss can be measured as a reduction in the optical power arriving at the fibre end.
+This is the principle utilised in Sensor Line’s fibre-optic sensors.
+Unlike other fibre-optic measurement principles, this requires neither a specially treated fibre nor any additional optical components.

 A constant quantity of light is being guided along an optical fiber.
 At moderate curvatures light loss is hardly noticeable.
 Below a certain bend radius light loss grows dramatically.
 Light exits due to “microbending”.
 The quantity of remaining light varies according to the magnitude of the “microbending” effect and can be easily measured with a simple detector.